kk-code-lab/seglake/docs/ops.md

 6) Set request size limits at the proxy if needed (S3 SDKs may retry on 413).
 7) Tune proxy timeouts/keepalive for large PUT/GET; disable buffering only if you need streaming behavior.
 8) Keep access logs/metrics at the proxy (Seglake redacts presigned secrets).
+9) Set CORS at Seglake if needed (see flags below).

 Example (nginx, minimal):
 ```